sulpub/GitHub_informations/Readme.md

 IMPORTANT : With this command you correct you mistake, but you can lose local file if you don't make a backup.

 NOTA : ***git reset HEAD*** cancel the change not committed.
+NOTA : The difference between Revert and Reset is that Reset go to the last commit without put a commit.
+And Revert make a commit of the second last commit and forget the bad last commit.
+For me the best way is to used Revert.

 ## GIT RESET
 There are tree git reset (soft, medium and hard)